cm-schl/fatturapa-xsl-southtyrol/README.md

 # Restyling of provbz/fatturapa-xsl-southtyrol

+This is a redesigned version of https://github.com/provbz/fatturapa-xsl-southtyrol that tries to use less space by rearranging the content of a italian electronic invoice (FatturaPA).
+The stylesheet also adds a block of checks needed by some municipalities at South Tyrol.

+## Contributors
+- Ferdinand Tavernini
+- Paolo Dongilli
+- Stefan Hellweger
+- Christoph Mair
+- ... you can contribute and add YOUR-NAME

 ## Original README:
 ## XSL for FatturaPA in South-Tyrol
 This repository contains a new XSL Stylesheet for the Italian e-invoice (http://fatturapa.gov.it).
 It is specifically meant to be used in South Tyrol since it generates a bilingual (German + Italian) rendering of a given XML invoice with an enhanced layout with respect to the original stylesheet (https://www.fatturapa.gov.it/export/documenti/fatturapa/v1.2.1/Foglio_di_stile_fatturaPA_v1.2.1.xsl).